-- 1. To generate knowledge about the recent methods of fish stock improvement and intensive culture techniques of important fin-fish and shell-fish species. - 2.
+1. To generate knowledge about the recent methods of fish stock improvement and intensive culture techniques of important fin-fish and shell-fish species.

 To develop ability for different type of aquaculture practices.

+Outcomes:

-- CO1 The students will learn the techniques using biotechnological approach to improve fish stock and will also understand ethics involved in it. - CO2 This core elective paper will help in learning culture techniques of aquatic organisms - CO3 This will help in developing skilled personnel in techniques of improving the fish Stock and yield of aquaculturally important aquatic organisms. - CO4 The study of culture techniques of various aquatic organisms helps in the production of healthy food for human consumption in a sustainable manner and also in employment generation.
+CO1 The students will learn the techniques using biotechnological approach to improve fish stock and will also understand ethics involved in it.

+CO2 This core elective paper will help in learning culture techniques of aquatic organisms

+CO3 This will help in developing skilled personnel in techniques of improving the fish Stock and yield of aquaculturally important aquatic organisms.

+CO4 The study of culture techniques of various aquatic organisms helps in the production of healthy food for human consumption in a sustainable manner and also in employment generation.

-- 1. Nine questions will be set in all. - 2.
+Nine questions will be set in all.

 Question No. 1, which will be objective/short answer type covering the entire syllabus, will be compulsory.
-The remaining eight questions will be set section wise selecting four questions from each section (I & II).
-The candidate will be required to attempt question No. 1 and four more selecting two questions from each section. - 3.
-As far as possible the questions should be divided into sub-parts and marks indicated part wise.
+The remaining eight questions will be set section wise selecting fourquestions from each section (I & II).
+The candidate will be required to attempt question No. 1 and four more selecting two questions from each section.

+As far as possible the questions should be divided into sub-parts and marks indicated part

-- 1.0 Introduction to fish biotechnology
+- Introduction to fish biotechnology 1.0

-- 2.0 Selection and hybridization
+- Selection and hybridization 2.0

-- 3.0 Androgenesis and Gynogenesis natural and induced
+- Androgenesis and Gynogenesis natural and induced 3.0

 - 4.0 Polyploidy techniques

-- 5.0 Sex reversal and sterility
+- Sex reversal and sterility 5.0

-- 6.0 Transgenesis, transgenes and application
+- Transgenesis, transgenes and application 6.0

-- 7.0 Cryopreservation of gametes and embryo
+- Cryopreservation of gametes and embryo 7.0

-- 8.0 Fish-by products
+- Fish-by products 8.0

-- 9.0 Fish preservation process
+- Fish preservation process 9.0

-- 10.0 Nutritive aspect of fish meat and oil.
+- Nutritive aspect of fish meat and oil.
+10.0